Do you wonder about how e-money functions and how is it regulated? Maxpay‘s team is here to explain all that and more!

 The electronic money directive (EMD) and PSD2 create the obligations for the business operations and management of electronic money institutions (EMI).
 The directive focuses on creating the basis for a single market for electronic money services in the European Union.

-- range the European Union requirements for electronic money services and keep in order a coherent assortment of requirements for having a license as an electronic money institution;
+- ranging the European Union requirements for electronic money services and keep in order a coherent assortment of requirements for having a license as an electronic money institution;

-- ease access for new parties to the electronic money market by guaranteeing judicious rules are corresponding to the risks met by electronic money institutions.
+- easing access for new parties to the electronic money market by guaranteeing judicious rules are corresponding to the risks met by electronic money institutions.